 - Doshic effect: Vata ↓, Pitta ↑*, Kapha ↓

 - Prep Time: 15 minutes

 - Gluten Free, Vegetarian (can be made vegan)

-*This recipe is very heating, however during times of cleansing, sickness or colder months Pitta types may still benefit as the heat helps to flush out the system, promote sweating, remove obstruction and detoxify the system.
+*This recipe is very heating, however during times of cleansing, sickness, or colder months Pitta types may still benefit as the heat helps to flush out the system, promote sweating, remove obstruction, and detoxify the system.
 See the optional Pitta variations listed below the recipe to make this recipe more suitable for Pitta types.

 - Medium sauce pan

 - Large sauce pan